Why Is My Website Not Making Money? 12 Reasons To Consider.

 Nevertheless, I think being approachable is important.
 Be yourself and be authentic.

-Yep, it’s a bit harsh, but a question worth asking.
+Yep, it’s a bit harsh, but a potential problem that could be worth exploring!

 Some very simple or ugly looking websites do incredibly well.